 What did the participants have to say about it?
 Here are just a few comments:

 "I mean, I was out there knee deep in the mussels and kelp.
 It was great!"

 "Courses like this make me really grow as a teacher."

 2017 Teacher WorkshopSome 23 middle and high school teachers dug into the details of the Changing Tides Research Project at the 2017 OASLC Teacher Workshop.
 Literally.
 Among many participatory activities, attendees dissected razor clams to examine bivalve biology and better understand their role in Alaska’s dynamic intertidal ecosystem.
 The workshop featured a stimulating mix of instructional lessons and interactive activities designed to expose teachers to this 3-year project analyzing the link between bears, sea otters and bi-valves in Katmai and Lake Clark national parks.

 Highlights of the weekend included a lively presentation about bear research by USGS biologist Grant Hilderbrand, and an insightful introduction to intertidal invertebrates by OASLC Director Benjamin Pister.
-Participants took virtual flight over Lake Clark’s magnificent mudflats to locate bears, sloshed through the intertidal zone on a camera hanging from the neck of a brown bear, extracted DNA from a banana and were treated to a behind-the-scenes tour of the SeaLife Center.
+Participants took virtual flight over Lake Clark’s magnificent mudflats to locate bears, got closeups of the intertidal zone through a camera hanging from the neck of a brown bear, extracted DNA from a banana and were treated to a behind-the-scenes tour of the SeaLife Center.
 A brainstorming session and review of online resources provided valuable opportunities to share lesson plans and activities for the classroom.
 The Alaska SeaLife Center will use the teacher input to develop lessons as part of a curriculum-based “Virtual Field Trip” focused on Changing Tides.